Skip advert

 Materials and build quality

-There are a number of cheaper materials used in order to keep the Grande Panda’s cost under control, but Fiat’s engineers have done an admirable job at hiding these in plain sight.
+Cheaper materials have also been used to keep the Grande Panda’s cost under control, but Fiat’s engineers have done an admirable job of hiding these in plain sight.
 Previous Pandas have held a reputation for being rather durable, and we’re willing to bet that the latest model will live up to this, too.

 Infotainment, sat-nav and stereo

-Fiat is under no illusion that offering up a twin-screen infotainment system is going to change the world, but it’s a layout that is universally recognised as being effective for a car in this area of the market.
-The main 10.25-inch touchscreen is mounted in the right position and is clear and fairly easy to use.
+Fiat is under no illusion that offering a twin-screen infotainment system is going to change the world, but it’s a layout that is universally recognised as being effective for a car in this area of the market.
+The main 10.25-inch touchscreen is mounted in the right position, but the graphics are a little low rent.
+This is noticeable if you connect your phone using Apple CarPlay or Android Auto, where the display looks particularly grainy.
+The real estate at either end of the main screen is used by the volume control (there’s no physical knob) and the four shortcuts to the home screen, audio, phone and settings menus.

 Advertisement - Article continues below